skylarshaffer/clairvoyant-octopus/README.md

 # graph-test

-A full-stack chain of Goctopus and Clairvoyance that allows website owners to test their domain for common GraphQL vulnerabilities.
+A full-stack HTML/TS/CSS and Express/Node chaining of Goctopus and Clairvoyance that allows website owners to test their domain for common GraphQL vulnerabilities without installing anything.

 ## Description